haacked/haacked.com/_posts/archived/2006-05-24-WeekendInSanDiego.aspx.markdown

 ---
 layout: post
-title: "Weekend In San Diego"
+title: Weekend In San Diego
 date: 2006-05-24 -0800
 comments: true
 disqus_identifier: 12938
 categories: []
+redirect_from: "/archive/2006/05/23/WeekendInSanDiego.aspx/"
 ---

 I don’t write much about my personal life here because most days are pretty mundane and not unlike other days I’ve had.
 If I were to write about my day, most entries would look like the following...